d12frosted/elpa-mirror/stable-melpa/lean-mode-readme.txt

+;;; Commentary:

-Provides a major mode for the Lean programming language.
+;; Provides a major mode for the Lean programming language.

-Provides highlighting, diagnostics, goal visualization, and many other useful features for Lean users.
+;; Provides highlighting, diagnostics, goal visualization, ;; and many other useful features for Lean users.

-See the README.md for more advanced features and the associated keybindings.
+;; See the README.md for more advanced features and the ;; associated keybindings.